What Is Estate Planning?

 If you’re unsure about any of these issues, it may be time to request a legal and financial review.

-Reasons Why You Should Have an Updated Estate Plan
+Reasons To Have an Updated Estate Planning Strategy

 - Keep control of your assets.
 If you die without a will or trusts in place, the laws of your state govern how your estate is distributed.
 An estate planning strategy in Denver, Colorado will differ greatly from one in Portland, Oregon.
 Rather than allowing the government to decide who receives your assets, your first priority should be to make sure your assets go to your heirs.